Welcome to the Centre for Feminist Legal Studies (CFLS)!

 Many students are drawn to law school because they have a background in feminism and social justice, whether academic or activist, and want to learn how to do more.
 While many other students develop and interest in feminism and social justice through their legal studies.
 At the Peter A. Allard School of Law, we have worked to create a space in which these commitments will be respected, encouraged and developed further in the legal education context.

-The Centre for Feminist Legal Studies (CFLS) provides opportunities for students, scholars and the wider feminist legal community to come together, build networks, collaborate on research and exchange ideas.
-The work of the CFLS has been significant in ensuring that feminist and social justice issues remain visible at the Allard School of Law, and that the law school remains connected to the larger community.
+The CFLS provides opportunities for students, scholars and the wider feminist legal community to build networks, collaborate on research and exchange ideas.
+The work of the CFLS has been significant in ensuring that feminist and social justice issues remain visible at the Allard School of Law, and that the law school remains connected to the larger feminist community.

 Chair in Feminist Legal Studies

 Professor Susan B. Boyd was the first incumbent of the Chair, and was also Director of the Centre for Feminist Legal Studies from 1997 until 2012.
 The Centre welcomed Professor Debra Parkes as Chair in Feminist Legal studies in September, 2016 and as Director of the CFLS in January, 2017.

 For updates and posts by feminist faculty and students you can check out the CFLS blog!

 We encourage students to contribute to the blog; if you would like to submit a post, please contact the CFLS!